davidjoy/webpack-5-examples/README.md

 Webpack is a module bundler.
 It turns source files into deployable web application artifacts.

+- Processes JavaScript and JSON by default.
+- Can be extended to process other file types.
+- Creates a `compiler` instance which crawls import tree from entry points.
+- Compiler populates a `compilation` object as it traverses.
+- Provides hooks to give loaders and plugins access to the compiler and compilation object to perform additional, custom operations.
+- Outputs bundles.

 ## Usage of this repo

 Examples of various webpack configs, generally increasing in complexity.